gatecrasher777/ytcog/README.md

 * __Player__ - used by the session object for deciphering, encoding and hashing - you would not normally need to use this directly.
 * __Search__ - fetch videos from specific search requests.
 * __Channel__ - fetch metadata and videos from specific channels.
-* __Video__ - create video objects directly or from search and channel scan results - fetch metadata and stream information deciphered/encoded as necessary - bypass rate limiting and age restrictions - ensure reliable and fast downloads - no more 429s, 404s and 403s.
+* __Video__ - create video objects directly or from search and channel scan results - fetch metadata and stream information deciphered/encoded as necessary - ensure reliable and fast downloads.
 * __Download__ - a convenience object for easy once-off, non-session, downloads.

 See the [wiki](https://github.com/gatecrasher777/ytcog/wiki/ytcog-wiki) for greater detail.